manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 	**Note:** If you accidentally entered a different password, then once you return to the **Active Users** page, you will need to select the **Reset a password** icon (the key icon that appears when you hover over Holly's account) to change her password to the correct value.

-16. If a window appears asking whether you want to respond to a survey on your experience, select **Cancel**.

-17. Remain logged into LON-CL1 with the Microsoft 365 admin center open in your browser for the next task.
+16. Remain logged into LON-CL1 with the Microsoft 365 admin center open in your browser for the next task.

 ### Task 4 – Set up Microsoft 365 User Accounts and Groups